helderman/live/tooling/README.md

 # Presenter tooling

-I have been using a Windows 10 desktop (Linux would be fine too) with the following tooling pre-installed.
+I have been using a Windows 10 desktop (Linux would be fine too) with the following tooling.

+## Install

 - A modern web browser like [Chrome](https://en.wikipedia.org/wiki/Google_Chrome) or